Wanderer of the Wasteland (1945 film): Plot

 The next day at the town hall, Adam examines the deed to the Crescent J Ranch and discovers that Collinshaw purchased the ranch ten years earlier for ten thousand dollars—the exact amount stolen from Adam's family.
 Convinced that Collinshaw killed his father, Adam decides to confront the old man at Jeanie's birthday party later that night.
 At the party, Jay sneaks into his uncle's office and steals a thousand dollars and rides off to town to gamble.
 When Adam arrives, he meets with Collinshaw and accuses him of murdering his father.
 The old man acknowledges the crime, explaining that he killed his father out of revenge because he took away Adam's mother, the woman Collinshaw loved.
 He hands Adam the framed photo of his mother.
 As he's about to shoot Collinshaw, Adam thinks about Jeanie, whom he loves, and knows he cannot go through with his plan of revenge.
 Collinshaw shows Adam his will and confession.
 Realizing he can never live happily with Jeanie as long as Collinshaw is in their lives, he decides to return to California, but agrees to try and recover the stolen money from Jay.

 After Adam leaves, Guerd Eliott enters Collinshaw's office and learns that the old man is about to confess to the Larey murder and that he has left his entire estate to Adam in his will.
 Knowing the old man's confession would implicate Adam if he were murdered, Eliott shoots Collinshaw dead and then organizes a posse to arrest Adam for the crime.
 Meanwhile, at the saloon, Adam proves that the dealer has been cheating with marked cards and confiscates the money stolen from Jay.
 On his way out of town, Adam is arrested by Eliott and the posse and taken to jail.

 That night, Jeanie visits Adam in jail and reveals that her brother admitted to stealing the thousand dollars.
 She pleads with him to tell the truth and save himself, and stop protecting Jay.
 Soon Chito arrives and breaks Adam out of jail.
 Adam rides off alone, goes to Eliott's room, and forces him at gunpoint to accompany him on foot into the desert.
 Weakened and exhausted, Eliott admits that he murdered Collinshaw just as Jeanie, Chito, and the posse arrive.
 Jeanie shows everyone her uncle's confession, which contains on the back his last handwritten note acknowledging that Adam, out of his love for Jeanie, decided not to avenge the murder of his father.

-Sometime later, Chito, Adam, and Adam's new bride Jeanie return to Raffery's sheep ranch and are welcomed with love by Mama and Papa Rafferty.
+Sometime later, Chito, Adam, and Adam's new bride Jeanie return to Rafferty's sheep ranch and are welcomed with love by Mama and Papa Rafferty.
 Adam assures Mama that this time he is home to stay.